 Colours & Patterns sections (revised!)

-I’ve re-written this section of the article, after a conversation with a reader of the blog and some more testing to clarify a few things.
-Now I can really say colour is more interesting!
-(And yes, I will insist on spelling it “Colour” since I am proudly Canadian!).
+I've re-written this section of the article, after a conversation with a reader of the blog and some more testing to clarify a few things.
+Now I can say the colour is more interesting!
+(And yes, I will insist on spelling it "Colour" since I am proudly Canadian!).

 - Clear